soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1_Methoden-Workflows.md

 [Noy2001ontology] Noy, N. F., & McGuinness, D. L. (2001).
 Ontology Development 101: A Guide to Creating Your First Ontology.
 Stanford Knowledge Systems Laboratory.

 [Uschold1995method] Uschold, M., & King, M. (1995).
 Towards an Methodology for Building Ontologies.
-Presented at Workshop on Basic Ontological Issues in Knowledge Sharing held in conjunction with IJCAI.
+Presented at Workshop on Basic Ontological Issues in Knowledge Sharing held in conjunction with IJCAI.
 The University of Edinburgh.